faradey/madock/docs/workflow.md

 * `c:f`  Cleaning up static and generated files

+* `cli`  Execute any commands inside php container.
+If you want to run several commands you can cover them in the quotes

 * `cloud`  Executing commands to work with Magento Cloud.
 Also, can be used the long command: magento-cloud)